Sharpz7/Sharpz7/docs/setup.md

 sudo ufw allow http
 sudo ufw allow https

+ufw allow from 10.42.0.0/16 to any #pods ufw allow from 10.43.0.0/16 to any #services

 # For k3s
 sudo ufw allow 6443/tcp
+sudo ufw allow 9100/tcp
+ufw allow proto udp from any to any port 51820

 # Verify Rules
 sudo ufw show added